Compliance with MEES

 Tudor Edward are here to take the sting out of these requirements.

-Recent changes in Building Regulations means that a new EPC might even be better than it has in the past, but it gives you a picture on where you need to start from.
+Recent changes in Building Regulations and the carbon values which impact the rating mean that a new EPC might even be better than it has been in the past, but it is vital to know where you stand first, and then you can plan for what you need to do.

-Exemptions to these requirements are possible, and there are some cases where achieving a B rating is impossible.
+Exemptions to these requirements are in some cases possible, and there are some cases where achieving a B rating is impossible.
 But what is vital is you address the issue, establish what can be achieved and how to do it in a practical and no-nonsense way.

 We can help